 As with most Buddhist structures in Thailand, you’ll need to remove your shoes at the bottom of the staircase except during the hours of 10 am and 4 pm when the tiles are much too hot for bare feet.
 It’s worth arriving early to avoid the crowds!

 4. Wander Around the Wat Plai Laem Complex

 Wat Plai Laem is right near the Big Buddha on the northeastern end of the island, near the airport.
 It is a beautiful, peaceful lake filled with impressive temples and a stop that you absolutely must make during your trip to Koh Samui!

 The Wat Plai Laem temple is centrally located on the lake with the Statue of the Goddess Guanyin on one side and the Statue of the Chinese Laughing Buddha on the other.
-You’ll love wandering around this area, snapping photos of the impressive monuments and enjoying the shade around the lake.
+You’ll love wandering around this area, snapping photos of the impressive monuments, and enjoying the shade around the lake.

-The complex is also generally included on island tours but also very easy to get to on a motorbike if you are so inclined.
+The complex is also generally included on island tours but is also very easy to get to on a motorbike if you are so inclined.
 Unfortunately, the lighting in the early morning is not ideal for photos, but it is the best time to visit as you’ll probably have the place all to yourself!

 5. Admire the View from Wat Khao Hua Jook